threedliams/threedliams.github.io/pages/about.markdown

 ##### Non-Programming Things
 Other than programming I try to find enough time to play video games, as it helps me stay in touch with my friends from back home.
 CS:GO is my favorite multiplayer game, but my friends get bored of it pretty easily so we usually play whatever other shooter is currently popular.
 For solo games I prefer anything strategy-based or short indie experiences that won't suck up all my free time.

 I love music -- I've played piano for 16 years.
 I almost exclusively play ragtime because it's so much fun and I really like the sound.
 My favorite kinds of music to listen to, however, are funk, disco, and old-school hip-hop.
 Since moving into my own place a few years ago, I've bought a bass and a set of turntables.
-Unfortunatley, I'm not anywhere close to as good with those as I am with the piano, so ask me about them again when I'm 40.
+Unfortunately, I'm not anywhere close to as good with those as I am with the piano, so ask me about them again when I'm 40.

 Also I have the cutest cat in the universe.
 Her name is Simi.